Edwin Santiago

 Edwin "EDSA" David Santiago (born June 21, 1957), also known by his initials EDSA, is a Filipino politician and professional mechanical engineer who served as the mayor of City of San Fernando, Pampanga from 2013 until 2022.
 He previously served as Vice Mayor under Oscar Rodriguez from 2004 until 2013, and Councilor from 1988 until 1998.

+On May 27, 2023, Santiago launched his project, Paskuhan Village's City of San Fernando Giant Lantern and Tourist Information Center as testament to Kapampangan heritage and realization of SFP as Home of the Giant Lanterns.

 Controversies

 On June 19, 2020, former Barangay Dolores chairman Melchor Santos Caluag filed a complaint against Santiago for graft charges for overpriced goods.

 Personal life

-Santiago is married to Ma.
+Edwin Santiago is the son of Benjamin Naluz Santiago and Florencia Yusi David.
+He is married to Ma.
 Luisa Manalansan Baltazar, and they have two children: Pamela and Kristine.